-The AdvanceTrac® with RSC® system automatically enables each time the engine is started.
-All features of the AdvanceTrac® with RSC® system (TCS, ESC, and RSC® are active and monitor the vehicle from start-up).
+The AdvanceTrac[®] with RSC[®] system automatically enables each time the engine is started.
+All features of the AdvanceTrac[®] with RSC[®] system (TCS, ESC, and RSC[®] are active and monitor the vehicle from start-up).
 However, the system will only intervene if the driving situation requires it.

-The AdvanceTrac® with RSC® system includes an AdvanceTrac® with RSC® "Off" button on the center of the instrument panel, and a "sliding car" icon \$\vec{\beta}\$ in the instrument cluster.
-The "sliding car"

-icon in the instrument cluster will illuminate temporarily during start-up as part of a normal system self-check, or during driving if a driving situation causes the AdvanceTrac® with RSC® system to operate.
-If the "sliding car" icon illuminates steadily, verify that the AdvanceTrac® with RSC® system is not manually disabled by pressing the AdvanceTrac® with RSC® "Off" button located on the center of the instrument panel.
-If the "sliding car" icon irremains steadily illuminated, have the system serviced by an authorized dealer immediately.
-The message center will also indicate a failure with the AdvanceTrac® with RSC® system.
+The AdvanceTrac[®] with RSC[®] system includes a stability control button on the center of the instrument panel, and a stability control light in the instrument cluster.
+The stability control light in the instrument cluster will illuminate temporarily during start-up as part of a normal system self-check, or during driving if a driving situation causes the AdvanceTrac[®] with RSC[®] system to operate.
+If the stability control light illuminates steadily, verify that the AdvanceTrac[®] with RSC[®] system is not manually disabled by pressing the stability control button located on the center of the instrument panel.
+If the stability control light remains steadily illuminated, have the system serviced by an authorized dealer immediately.
+The message center will also indicate a failure with the AdvanceTrac[®] with RSC[®] system.